 ‘CBC generates almost 500 new pieces of content each day so we need a system that can make real-time predictions and be updated with new pieces of content as they emerge.’

-Canada’s public broadcaster is refining a new form of recommendation engine based on session preferences.
-Many recommender algorithms predict interest by either by
+Canada’s public broadcaster is refining a new recommendation engine based on session preferences.
+Other recommender algorithms predict interest by recalling a user’s prior searches (‘you liked that song so you may like this one’) or inferring interest by similarities with other searchers (‘others that liked this book also liked these’).

 The Public Service Algorithm: Personalization at the CBC